 Builders, painters, decorators, and hut assembly volunteers are being sought for 2015.

-Additional Hut Sponsorship opportunities will be available for 2016 – please contact Helena Bould on 973 462 5152 or email email@example.com with your enquiries.
+Additional Hut Sponsorship opportunities are available for 2017 – please contact Helena Bould on 973 462 5152 or email email@example.com with your enquiries.